ritik8801/Data-Analysis-of-Housing-Rental-Prices-in-Berlin-Using-Python-and-Tableau/README.md

 ●	Completed preparatory steps before moving on to analysis (e.g., cleaning).
 ●	Based on a comprehension of the contents of the data, defined questions.

-The code for the analysis can be found here: ["Sourcing Open Data"](https://github.com/ritik8801/Data-Analysis-of-Rental-Prices-in-Berlin-Using-Python-and-Tableau/blob/main/Project%20Code/Sourcing%20Open%20Data.ipynb).
+The code for the analysis can be found here: [Sourcing Open Data](https://github.com/ritik8801/Data-Analysis-of-Rental-Prices-in-Berlin-Using-Python-and-Tableau/blob/main/Project%20Code/Sourcing%20Open%20Data.ipynb).

 2. Exploring Relationships